MicrosoftDocs/memdocs/autopilot/tutorial/existing-devices/create-json-package.md

    1. Select the **Next >** button.

-   1. In the **Choose the program type that you want to create** page, select the **Do not create a program** option and then select the **Next >** button.
+   1. In the **Choose the program type that you want to create** page, select the **Do not create a program** option, and then select the **Next >** button.

-   1. In the **Confirm the settings** page, verify all settings are correct and then select the **Next >** button.
+   1. In the **Confirm the settings** page, verify all settings are correct, and then select the **Next >** button.

    1. When the **Create Package and Program Wizard** completes with **The task "Create Package and Program Wizard" completed successfully** message, select the **Close** button.

-1. If there are multiple Autopilot JSON files, repeat the above steps for any additional supported Autopilot profile JSON files that were exported as part of the [Create JSON file for Autopilot profile(s)](create-json-file.md) step.
+1. If there are multiple Autopilot JSON files, repeat the above steps for any additional supported Autopilot profile JSON files that were exported as part of the [Create JSON file for Autopilot profiles](create-json-file.md) step.
 Make sure that each package has a unique identifiable name.

-## Distribute package(s) for JSON file(s) in Configuration Manager
+## Distribute packages for JSON files in Configuration Manager

 Once the package containing the Autopilot profile JSON file is created, the package needs to be distributed to Configuration Manager distribution points.
 To distribute the package containing the Autopilot profile JSON file in Configuration Manager, follow these steps: